 Giovanni stopped.
 He wanted to remember everything.

-The two towers over there meant that the Piazza Maggiore was to his right.
+The two towers to his left meant that the Piazza Maggiore was to his right.
 He blew out his breath in a chilly cloud and nodded.
-Except there was another tower over there, and there, that shouldn’t be there.
-And the other towers, everywhere.
+Except there were towers everywhere that shouldn’t be there.
 For some reason, the extra towers scared the hell out of him, gave him a weak vertigo you can only get standing in the middle of an open, flat street.

 His vision blurred without his glasses, but he managed.
 Nobody here had glasses.
-Did they need them?
 Who else lived in blurs and confusion?
 For that matter, who else was as befuddled as him?
 Pretty much nobody, he guessed with a chuckle.

 A few steps in that unpaved, damp street reminded him again that things weren’t right.
-His boots didn’t protect his feet from the cold, pressed mud that should have been concrete.
-Walking on the cobblestones was little better, and the marble beneath many of the porticoes was almost worse.
-He wished he had arch support insoles.
+The pressed mud roads should have been concrete.
+The lumpy cobblestones weren’t much better.
+Even the marble beneath some of the porticoes only made him wish he had arch support insoles.

 A man walked into him as he focused on his feet, bouncing off Giovanni and never breaking his conversation with a companion.
 The man spoke emphatically and gesticulated with abandon.